 The EU also looks to combat payment delays.
-The new Directive 2011/7/EU, which replaced the current law in March 2013, covers all commercial transactions within the EU, whether in the public or private sector, primarily dealing with the consequences of late payment.
+Directive 2011/7/EU covers all commercial transactions within the EU, whether in the public or private sector, primarily dealing with the consequences of late payment.
 Transactions with consumers, however, do not fall within the scope of this Directive.
-Directive 2011/7/EU entitles a seller who does not receive payment for goods and/or services within 30 days of the payment deadline to collect interest (at a rate of 8% above the European Central Bank rate) as well as 40 Euro as compensation for recovery of costs.
+Directive 2011/7/EU entitles a seller who does not receive payment for goods and/or services within 30 days of the payment deadline to collect interest (at a rate of eight percent above the European Central Bank rate) as well as 40 Euro as compensation for recovery of costs.
 For business-to-business transactions a 60-day period may be negotiated subject to conditions.
 The seller may also retain the title to goods until payment is completed and may claim full compensation for all recovery costs.

 Companies’ agents and distributors can take advantage of the European Ombudsman when victim of inefficient management by an EU institution or body.
 Complaints can be made to the European Ombudsman only by businesses and other bodies with registered offices in the EU.
 The Ombudsman can act upon these complaints by investigating cases in which EU institutions fail to act in accordance with the law, fail to respect the principles of good administration, or violate fundamental rights.
 In addition, SOLVIT, a network of national centers, offers online assistance to citizens and businesses who encounter problems with transactions within the borders of the single market.